ssenmosip/mosip-temp-documentation/MOSIP-Deployment-Guide.md

 Installation of this product is supported on the following operation systems and versions:
 * Windows Server
 ### 2.2.1	Roles, Features, and Packages
-The following SERVER ROLES must be ENABLED on the operating system prior to installation of the software:
+The following server roles must be enabled on the operating system prior to installation of the software:
 * XXXXXXX

 The following software packages must be installed on the operating system prior to installation of the software:
 * XXXXXXX
 ### 2.2.2	Configuration